DEFRA/ffc-sfd-core/README.md

 ### Environment versions

 List current environment version for each microservice hosted in Kubernetes.
+Further guidance on how to utilise the `./environment-versions` script is also [available on Confluence](https://eaflood.atlassian.net/wiki/spaces/SFD/pages/5056823438/Environment+versions+Using+kubectl+with+the+ffc-sfd-core+repo).

 [`./environment-versions`](environment-versions)